LinkoraApp/sync-server/README.md

 ```

 - `databaseUrl`: The database URL (without username or password).
+  - `databaseUrl` should always start with the name of the database you're using:
+    - PGSQL (or) PostgreSQL :
+      ```
+      postgresql://someAddress:port/linkora
+      ```
+    - MySQL :
+      ```
+      mysql://someAddress:port/linkora
+      ```
+    - SQLite :
+      ```
+      sqlite:path-to-db
+      ```
+      `path-to-db` should look something like `sqlite:/home/saketh/Documents/sqlite/databaseFileName`
-- `databaseUser`: The username for your database.
+- `databaseUser`: The username of the database you want to connect to.
+  - If you are using SQLite, leave this blank or press Enter when the setup prompts for it.
-- `databasePassword`: The password for your database.
+- `databasePassword`: The password of the database you want to connect to.
+  - If you are using SQLite, leave this blank or press Enter when the setup prompts for it.
 - `hostAddress`: The host address of the server.
-If not provided, defaults to `0.0.0.0`.
+If not provided, it defaults to the `IPv4` of the network currently connected to.
+When connecting from Linkora apps, you should pass this address instead of `localhost`.
 - `serverPort`: The port number on which the server runs.
-If not provided, defaults to `8080`.
+If not provided, defaults to `45454`.
 - `serverAuthToken`: A secure token used to authenticate requests from the Linkora app.
 Treat this like a password and
   keep it confidential.